tinix84/ELECTRICALPYTHON/docs/functionlist.md

 ---

+## EEPOWER
-## EEPOWER (Functions Related to Power and Power Electronics)
+*(Functions Related to Power and Power Electronics)*

- - cprint: Complex Print Function, used to print voltages and currents in a common and acceptable form.
+ - **cprint**: Complex Print Function
+        Used to print voltages and currents in a common and acceptable form.
- - phasorz: Phasor Impedance Generator, used to relate inductance and capacitance into phasor impedance.
+ - **phasorz**: Phasor Impedance Generator
+        Used to relate inductance and capacitance into phasor impedance.
- - parallelz: Parallel Impedance Adder, used to add parallel impedance/resistance joined on a line.
+ - **parallelz**: Parallel Impedance Adder
+        Used to add parallel impedance/resistance joined on a line.
+ - **convert**: Line/Phase Conversion
- - convert: Line/Phase Conversion, used to convert voltages or currents from phase to line quantities.
+        Used to convert voltages or currents from phase to line quantities.
- - powertriangle: Power Triangle Plot Generator, used to calculate/plot the power triangle.
+ - **powertriangle**: Power Triangle Plot Generator, Used to calculate/plot the power triangle.

  MORE NOTES TO COME!!!

 ---

+## EESIGNAL
-## EESIGNAL (Functions Related to Signals and Systems)
+*(Functions Related to Signals and Systems)*

 MORE NOTES TO COME!!!